 - Secure the lid, move the valve to the sealing position, hit Keep Warm/Cancel and then hit Manual or Pressure Cook for 5 minutes at high pressure.
 Quick release when done.

 - Give everything a final good stir and, if you want that optional, subtle, creamy finish, stir in the Boursin or cream cheese now until melded.
+Let rest 5 minutes for everything to come together.
 If you'd rather keep it dairy free and a bit lighter, forgo this and just serve as is!

 If you want to make a Chili Mac, try my Chili recipe and serving it mixed in with some pre-cooked macaroni!